q-felixhoddinott/Tuning_sim2/memory-bank/project_context.md

    - Clean outputs after completing analysis work to prevent version control bloat
    - Use the clear_notebook_outputs.py script to remove execution counts and kernel metadata
    - This ensures clean diffs and prevents repository size growth from output data

+5. **Version Control Integration**:
+   - All source code, documentation, and configuration files are version controlled
+   - Data and output directories are excluded to prevent repository bloat
+   - Notebook cleaning protocol is critical for clean git history
+   - Regular commits with descriptive messages document project evolution

 ## Results and Insights
 This is a restart project - results will be generated as functionality is rebuilt with cleaner code patterns.